nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 Limits: At moment, all the river data are stored in one netCDF file data_all_year.nc, but it covers the years from 1979 to the end of 2024.
 For real-time implementation, this file should be replaced, and depending on the practical implementation case.
 #---------------------------------------
-#--N.B--corrected by Jiping Xie in July 2026--------------------
+#--N.B--correction in July 2026---------
 N.B.: in hycom.2.2.98: before your model runs, the two parameter settings should be consistent: priver=0 (blkdat.input) and highfq_river  = .true. (hycom.opt).
 Under this setting, the high-frequency river will be active in the model, and the concerned model will search the file named "riverh.ab".

 But in hycom 2.3, the "priver" setting was changed in recent months.
-So the relevant priver setting must be set to 2 for high-frequency river forcing, and you should skip the highfq_river=.true. setting.
+So set the relevant priver setting to 2 for high-frequency river forcing, and skip the highfq_river=.true. setting.
 In the end, the model will the file named "rivers.ab"

 ::::